How the SpeedIX technically works

 - Filtering the ether-type field.
 It is usually allowed to transfer frames that carry IPv4, IPv6, and ARP.

-- Ensuring the reliability of information in ARP-messages (ARP inspection).
-The member only responds to ARP requests regarding his IP address on a specific interface.
+- Ensuring the reliability of the information in ARP-messages (ARP inspection).
+The member-only response to ARP requests regarding his IP address on a specific interface.

 New users connections